 There’s also a treasure trove of writer’s guidelines to be found in Writer’s Market - (3,500 listings.)

 I recommend you spend a little more for the Deluxe Edition for its online section, Writersmarket.com.
 The online section has over 6,000 listings, and is updated daily.

-I don’t believe you need to purchase a Writer’s Market annually—I’d say about every two or three years will keep you current.
+I don’t believe you need to purchase a Writer’s Market annually.
+I’d say about every two or three years will keep you current.
+But do not throw your dated copies out when you get an updated copy.
+There will still be magazines listed in your old copies that no longer post in the new ones.
 Here's an affiliate link to this reference on amazon.com:Writer's Market Deluxe Edition 2016: The Most Trusted Guide to Getting Published

 If you’re writing for U.K. publications, here are two U.K. references available on amazon.com (affiliate link):

 NOTE: None of the publications listed above have every listing you might be looking for.
 You still may have to go through the process of locating the writers guidelines elsewhere.
 In fact, I use three sources for all of my sales leads, including the publications mentioned here.

 Writers guidelines are usually only a page or two long.
 They cover a number of important details such as:

 Here’s a quick summary for managing the writer’s guidelines:

 1. Scan the writer’s guidelines before you query for items contact details and payment information (items #1, #2, #10 & #11 above).

 2. After the editor buys your story, read the rest of the guidelines for further guidance while you’re writing the article.